Prosperteni/CountdownDemo/README.md

 Well, it goes without saying... this  project is just to keep track of the days, hours, minutes and seconds left till a set date.

+# Who can update or make changess..
+This is an open project, anyone and everyone that sees this has permission to access and make changes as one sees fit.
+Also, as the set date will always come to pass, anytime this is accessed, YOU ^_^ should change the date to a new date.

 # Well, there's not much content right now, but stay tuned.....